hashkat/hashkat/docs/installation.md

     `mv output output_with_description`

-    Note that we are keeping a copy of the configuration INFILE in case we want to re-run the simulation (or remember our input parameters).
+    PRO TIP:  keep a copy of INFILE in case you want to re-run the simulation (or remember your input parameters).

 1. [Gnuplot](http://gnuplot.sourceforge.net/) is the primary graphing utility used in this documentation.
 To install **Gnuplot**, from the terminal type in the command: